casey/just/README.md

 each occurance of the flag.

 The `[arg(min=MIN)]` and `[arg(max=MAX)]` attributes<sup>master</sup> can be
-used to limit the number of times an option or flag may be passed.
+used to limit the number of values an option or flag may receive.

 The value of `[arg(help)]` may be a list, in which case the help string is the elements of the list joined with spaces.
 If the list is empty, the argument has